1,4-Dicyanobenzene

 1,4-Dicyanobenzene is an organic compound with the formula C_{6}H_{4}(CN)_{2}.
 Two other isomers exist, phthalonitrile and isophthalonitrile.
 All three isomers are produced commercially by ammoxidation of the corresponding xylene isomers.
 1,4-Dicyanobenzene is a colorless or white solid with low solubility in water.
 Hydrogenation of isophthalonitrile affords p-xylylenediamine.

-1,4-dicyanobenzene is electrochemically active, forming a stable persistent radical at anodes.
+1,4-dicyanobenzene is electrochemically active, undergoing reduction to form a persistent radical anion.
 For this reason, it has been used as a catalyst for automated reaction discovery, testing whether other species are redox active.
+It also has applications in photoredox catalysis as an organic photooxidant, as its singlet excited state has a high reduction potential, +2.55 relative to the saturated calomel electrode.

 Safety

 The (rat, oral) is 6400 mg/kg.